Places To Get The Best Coffee in Newcastle

 Hours: Mon to Wed and Fri 8 am – 5.30 pm, Thurs 8 am – 9 pm, Sat 8 am – 5 pm and Sun 9 am to 4 pm

 Where to even begin with these guys.
 Hal and Kristy are SO friendly.
 They are a wealth of knowledge on the coffee topic and love to share with people who are interested.
 Don’t worry, if you just want to grab an incredible coffee, they are not the type to push that information on you either.
 Another great thing about Esther C. is they are open until mid-afternoon on Sundays.
-When all my usual places were closed one Sunday that was how I discovered them.
+Which was how I discovered them.

 While being a relatively new place to the Newcastle coffee scene these guys are blowing up and for good reason.
 There’s a lot of love in each cup, great decor – check out the oars from a local artist and yummy snacks and treats.
 Make sure you try the cold drip and don’t forget your dog!
 They love your furry friends.